 Wilmington police searching for missing juvenile

 WILMINGTON, N.C.
-(WECT) - The Wilmington Police Department announced on March 23 that they are currently looking for 14-year-old Gabrielle Vain.
+(WECT) - The Wilmington Police Department has announced that they are searching for 15-year-old Sharod Jaquan Chapple.

-According to the WPD, Vain was last seen on March 23 at around 7:15 p.m. on Braxton Ct.
-It is believed that she may be traveling by foot.
+Per the release, Chapple was last seen at around 2:30 on March 28 in the 4900 block of Vineyard Lane.
+He was last seen wearing black and yellow Jordan shoes, black ripped jeans and a black t-shirt with purple writing on it.

-Vain is 5′ 5″ tall, weighs 100 lbs. and has strawberry-blonde-colored hair.
-She has a nose piercing and may be wearing a black Champion hoodie.
+Authorities believe that Chapple is traveling by foot.
+He is 5′5″ tall, 135 lbs. and has braces with blue rubber bands.

 Copyright 2023 WECT.
 All rights reserved.